AttilaSATAN/seater/README.md

 go run cmd/seater/main.go
 ```

-There is only one end-point.
+There is only one end-point which gets the seat number as asked in the assignment docs.

-localhost:8080/plane/{planeID:string}/{indexOfTheSeat:int}
+localhost:8080/plane/id/{id:string}/seat/{index:int}

 ### TODO